 The winner receives a prize of $2,500 U.S., the runner up $1,000 U.S. Both honorees will also be offered a modest travel allowance to help offset the cost of collecting their award in person at the iConference, should they wish to do so.
 Past iSchools Doctoral Dissertation honorees can be viewed here.

 Each member iSchool can nominate only one applicant for the award.
-The applicant should have successfully defended their dissertation and completed their doctoral degree (including all final revisions, if any, and all final paper work) within the 2016-17 academic year (July 1 2016 to June 30, 2017).
+The applicant should have successfully completed the final paperwork for their Ph.D. between July 1 2017 to June 30, 2018 (inclusive).
 The dissertation research can be on any topic in the information field, broadly defined, and use any methodology.

 Submission Materials for each Nomination

 Submissions must be made by the representative who administratively signs off on Ph.D. matters (i.e., school’s Dissertation Chair or Doctoral Program Director, Postgraduate Research Committee Representative, or equivalent).
 Individuals cannot self-nominate.